Audinot/rails2-template/README.markdown

 web: bundle exec thin start -p $PORT -e production
 ```

+#### Starting Git
-11. Create a new git repository to store your app.
+Create a new Github repository to store your app.
 If you're a git master,
 you can skip the instructions.
 Heroku uses git to get your app running
 online, so if you've never used git, you'll want to follow this quick
 tutorial here.